-A journey into Tasmania’s Western Wilds is fascinating, from the dramatic landscapes you’ll traverse to the stories and legends you’ll uncover along the way.
+A journey into the Western Wilds is fascinating, from the dramatic landscapes to the stories and legends along the way.

 Step back in time and discover the region’s rich heritage.
 Explore Zeehan’s West Coast Heritage Centre, housed in four remarkable old buildings, where themed exhibitions interpret the area’s rich industrial and social heritage.
 In Queenstown, take a self-guided tour or treat yourself to dinner and a classic movie in the warmer months at the Art Deco Paragon Theatre.
 And don’t miss New Norfolk, the third oldest settlement in Tasmania, where the streetscape features the nation’s oldest Anglican church, St Matthews, one of Australia's oldest pubs, and one of the few remaining traditional village squares.